 [Looking back as we approach the glacier.
 We came from the lower left.]

 [Kev jumps a small crevasse]

 [Kev on the rather tame glacier - but still big enough holes to swallow you if snow covered.
 You can pretty much completely avoid the glacier on climber's left though.]

 [The hulking mass of Assiniboine is hard to miss as we continue up the glacier.]

 [Assiniboine on the left and Sturdee on the right.
 We access the Assiniboine / Strom col on the left.]

-[Kev heads to the hut - just visible on the left here.
-The Gmoser Highway route comes in from straight in front of us - the opposite direction.]
+[Looking over Lake Magog from near the Hind Hut.
+The Gmoser Highway route comes in from straight in front of me here - the opposite direction of our approach.]